Asheville Van Life and Vanlife Diaries PRESENT:

 111 Howard Gap Road, Fletcher NC 28732

 We’ve compiled some great info for you to review before the event via the button below.

 What does the WEEKEND CAMPING pass include?

-The weekend camping experience includes access to multiple campfire areas, live music, craft beer, food trucks, a kids area, vendor village, and festivities celebrating the van life community.
+The weekend camping experience includes access to multiple campfire areas, live music, craft beer, food trucks, kids activities, vendor village, and festivities celebrating the van life community.
 A natural area, walking and biking trails, and a pond are also included on the property for your relaxation and enjoyment.
-The weekend camping pass includes all programming for the weekend such as yoga, vanlife Q&A sessions, workshops, and a documentary film screening.
+The weekend camping pass includes all programming for the weekend such as yoga, vanlife Q&A sessions, workshops, and community-led conversations.

 Note that the weekend camping pass is for those age 16 and up.
 Those age 6-15 years old will need to have a kid pass.